-After almost 5 years, Doncaster will be gaining greater oversight and control of its Children’s Trust as it is suffering from financial instability and will return to the Council in the form of an arm’s length management organisation.
-2
+After almost 5 years, Doncaster gained greater oversight and control of its Children’s Trust as it was suffering from financial instability.
+The service returned to the Council in the form of an arm’s-length management organisation.

 Establishing a trust is a complex process that can take many months to form after the decision has been taken to move the service away from direct local authority control.
 The establishment of any new organisation is expensive and time consuming and a children’s trust is no different.

 Whilst negotiations are taking place, children’s services departments will be continuing to work to improve the service they are delivering and implement any Ofsted recommendations.

 However, the introduction of a new structure and operating model can lead to the fragmentation of services for children and families which can lead to other problems and weaknesses that need to be addressed.

 Change and visible improvement can be slow to materialise and, if not managed well, can impact on local democracy and the role of elected members.

 The positive impacts of services being transferred to trusts have been widely reported, with improvements realised such as in the case of Doncaster who received a ‘good’ grade from Ofsted in 2018.
 Others will be using these examples and experiences to learn from and replicate positive results in their own entities.

 New Trusts continue to be formed – Northamptonshire County Council is due to set up their Trust in the coming months but it is not clear if the benefits are felt by all authorities who travel down this particular model/path.